dreginkogan/Savonius-VAWT/README.md

 For me, the number one reason why I do anything is just because "I feel like it", and will not elaborate further.
 I do not remember when I got interested in VAWTs, but I believe it was after I watched a single youtube video on them, which sparked my interest.

 What is important about this wind turbine in particular, is that I am utilizing recycled soda cans from the copious amounts of sparkling water that I drink.
 I had hundreds of cans lying around that I refuse to throw out, so why not use them?
-The other components of the design are 3D printed parts, aluminum shafts, chopsticks (for struts), PVC pipes, and bearings.
-The specific type of turbine I am making is an H-rotor Darrieus turbine.
-At the current time of writing, I have not started working on the electronics side of the project.
+The other components of the design are 3D printed parts, aluminum shafts, chopsticks (for struts), PVC pipes, and bearings.At the current time of writing, I have not started working on the electronics side of the project.

 I also know next to nothing about aerodynamics, so I will learn along the way.